dopry/bpmn-server/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

 ## Introduction
 BPMN 2.0 Modeling, Execution and Presistence, an open source Workflow Server for Node.js

+This package does not provide a web interface to the server.
+See the bpmn-server-web for a more complete web enabled version.

 This package is designed specifically for Node.js and TypeScript